Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 Again, I apologize for any oversimplification that might occur from selection of these brief excerpts.
 They do represent, however, what I see as the core of Dreyfus's thinking about Bach's use of rhetoric.

-William Hoffman wrote (April 3, 2008):
+William L. Hoffman wrote (April 3, 2008):

-[To Stephen B] William Hoffman replies: Mea maxima culpa!
+[To Stephen B] William L. Hoffman replies: Mea maxima culpa!
 I had not underlined any text on Page 9.
 Thank you, Brad, for pointing it out, and Stephen Benson, for your concise explication.
 I agree wholeheartedly that this at the time was a reasoned view from Dreyfus.
 I would only add that subsequent to 1996, Christoph Wolff's Bach biography, subtitled "A Learned Musician" (2000), especially Chapter 9, "Musician and Scholar," sheds considerable light on Bach's learning and the intellect behind this most amazing composer.
 By analogy, I think that Bach had a generous, inquiring, conservative spirit, particularly in the Lutheran theological realm where he came to see and embrace competing, sometimes conflicting perspectives, from the Enlightenment, to Pietism, to Orthodoxy, all actively converging intensely in Leipzig as nowhere else in Protestant Europe.
 He was at the crossroads, quick on his feet, far more than an eyewitness, and firm in his resolve and application.
 Also, I don't think Bach needed to steep himself in the original Latin, as Mattheson did (now there's a Learned musician!), to understand and apply the principles of rhetoric, as crude as the results may have been.

 Jean Laaninen wrote (April 3, 2008):

-[To William Hoffman] Well put, William.
+[To William L. Hoffman] Well put, William.

 Thanks for the continued thoughts.